 Take your child to places, such as libraries, zoos, museums, parks and live performances.

-• Help choose clothes based on the weather.
+Help them choose the right clothes for school based on the weather.

 These Kindergarten Readiness Activities are designed to help you support your child’s development through fun, simple experiences at home.